 Maryland Coalition of Families (MCF) helps families who care for someone with behavioral health needs.
 Using our personal experience, we connect, support and empower Maryland’s families.
-Our staff provide one-to-one support to parents and caregivers of young people with behavioral health issues, anyone who cares for someone with a substance use or gambling issue, and families with youth involved with the Department of Juvenile Services.
+Our staff provide one-to-one support to people who care for someone with mental health, substance use or problem gambling challenges.

 MCF empowers families by:

 - Helping them access and navigate services and systems

 - Providing them with tools to advocate for themselves and their loved one